-Smoking and snorting doesn’t produce the rapid and intensive rush as injecting the drug, which is why injecting is the most common method of administrating heroin among addicts that later seek for help.
+Smoking and snorting doesn’t produce the rapid and intensive rush as injecting the drug.
+That is why injecting is the most common method of administrating heroin among addicts that later seek for help.

 Soon after injecting or inhaling, heroin passes the blood-brain barrier.
 Once in the brain, heroin turns into morphine and binds to opoid receptors.
 That causes what addicts describe as an euphoric – rush.

-The intensity of the rush depends on the amount ingested, how fast the drug passes the blood – brain barrier and bounds to opoid receptors.
-Addicts describe it as a wave of pleasure – rush.
+The intensity of the rush depends on the amount ingested, how fast the drug passes the blood–brain barrier and bounds to opoid receptors.
+Addicts describe it as a wave of pleasure.

 Heroin overdose is very risky, especially if bought on the street, where neither amount, not purity of ingested heroin can be determined.